Concentration in Risk Management

 In addition to the 24 credit-hour MBA core curriculum, a concentration in Risk Management requires completion of the course work below.

-A concentration shall include at least nine (9) credit hours to be completed from at least two academic departments.
+A concentration shall include at least nine (9) credit hours.

 |Course Code||Course Title||Description||Credits|